|

 View the "BETTER, not bigger" video inspired by ECOpreneuring

-(2) Achieving the Good Life
+(8) Living the Good Life (keynote)

 Join the quest to explore what more sustainable living means in the 21st century by:

-Drawing from Kivirist's experiences with her husband and son as well as others around the country, learn about what steps can be taken -- big or small -- that celebrate the most basic of all American rights: life, liberty and the pursuit of happiness.
+Learn about what steps can be taken -- big or small -- that celebrate the most basic of all American rights: life, liberty and the pursuit of happiness.

-(4) Agritourism Meets Ecotourism
+(9) Agritourism Meets Ecotourism

 Download the powerpoint presentation made at the Wisconsin Governor's Conference on Tourism, March, 2005 (requires Adobe Acrobat Reader for viewing).

-(6) Farm Diversification & Managing the Media
+(10) Farm Diversification & Managing the Media

 Download the powerpoint presentation made at the Upper Midwest Organic Farming Conference, February, 2005, and other venues (requires Adobe Acrobat Reader for viewing).

-(7) Small is Beautiful
+(13) Small is Beautiful

 Whether you're among the 25-percent of working Americans who have started their own small business or free-lancing enterprise or the swelling ranks of home-based do-it-yourselfers who have downscaled consumption and upscaled their satisfaction with life with their family, spouse or community, small is beautiful, sustainable, economically viable, and more spiritually fulfilling.
 Ivanko and Kivirist will share how.

-(8) Ecotourism: Wisconsin's Point of Difference/Travel Green Wisconsin
+(14) Ecotourism: Wisconsin's Point of Difference/Travel Green Wisconsin

 Download the powerpoint presentation made at the Wisconsin Department of Tourism Marketing Meeting, December 8, 2005 (requires Adobe Acrobat Reader for viewing).

-(9) Enrichment Travel: Experiences ARE the Difference
+(15) Enrichment Travel: Experiences ARE the Difference

 Download the powerpoint presentation that addresses enrichment travel, ecotourism and agritourism made at the Wisconsin Governor's Conference on Tourism, March 14, 2006 (requires Adobe Acrobat Reader for viewing).
 7.2 MB file.

-(10) Wisconsin: A story of restoration and renewal
+(16) Wisconsin: A story of restoration and renewal

 View the "BETTER, not bigger" video inspired by ECOpreneuring not included in the PDF file: BETTER, not Bigger

-(11) Opening the window onto the world for young readers
+(17) Opening the window onto the world for young readers

 View the "Why do just one" video created and photographed by Liam using stop-action photograpy and LEGOS, not included in the PDF file: Why Do Just One